The Privilege of Thanksgiving

 We are beginning to see the results of selfishness in our society and it isn’t pretty.
 Apparently, the fruit of individual selfishness is a whole generation that has been born with an inbred sense of entitlement.
 Gone are the days when achievement preceded recognition and reward.
 Gone are the days when age and experience were respected and honored.
 Gone are the days when you had to “pay your dues.”
 Now everyone deserves everything.
 Everyone is entitled to not only have an opinion but to voice it and expect it to be received and implemented.
 And beyond all the other negative consequences of this aura of entitlement is the fact that those who feel they are entitled to all they receive will never understand the privilege of thanksgiving.

 And I do mean that being thankful is a privilege.
 Thankfulness begins with a recognition that I have been the recipient of someone else’s benevolence.
-That what I have and who I am owes much to the hard work and love of others who have preceded me.
-That who we are as a people, and as a nation, can be attributed largely to those who have come before us, and kept America strong and free so that we could enjoy the blessings of freedom, and the free expression of ideas.
+It grows through a realization that what I have and who I am owes much to the hard work and love of others who have preceded me.
+It flows from a belief that who we are as a people, and as a nation, can be attributed largely to those who have come before us, and kept America strong and free so that we could enjoy the blessings of freedom, and the free expression of ideas.
 The great irony is that today’s entitled generation can enjoy their “entitlements” only because preceding generations were unselfish when it came to giving of themselves to make America what it is today.